YajingHao/ZetaSuite/README.md

 ### The input of ZetaSuite can be three types:

-      - Raw read count matrix, in the example data: row is the genes with targeting siRNAs, and columns are the AS events as readouts.
+      - Raw read count matrix, in the example data: rows are the genes with targeting siRNAs, and columns are the AS events as readouts.
       - Preprocess matrix, which means the low-quality rows and columns were already filtered by users.
       - Normalized matrix, which means the value in the matrix can directly compare and do the accumulation.